Scary Kids Scaring Kids: 2006–2007: Self titled album

-2008–2010: Label change, follow-up album and break-up
+2008–2019: Label change, break-up, Tyson Stevens death and "Loved Forever"

 The band left Immortal Records and signed their major label deal with RCA Records.
 During their fall tour with Anberlin, Straylight Run, and There for Tomorrow, the band announced they would be working on their third studio album at the end of the tour, but decided to part ways before tracking new material.

 Lead singer Tyson took some personal time off in the last four days of the 2009 Warped Tour and the band had tour members Craig Mabbitt of Escape the Fate, Brandon Bolmer formerly of Chiodos, Vic Fuentes of Pierce the Veil and Cove Reber, formerly of Saosin, filling in on vocals for the rest of the tour.

-On November 30, 2009, Pouyan posted an official statement declaring that by mutual agreement the group had disbanded.
+On November 30, 2009, Afkary posted an official statement declaring that by mutual agreement the group decided to disband following a farewell tour in 2010.

-Derek Smith served as the band's drummer for their 2010 tour and opened shows with his new hip hop act, Mod Sun.
-The album that the band was recording in 2009 was never finished (as the band did not record vocals for it) or released.
+Derek Smith served as the band's drummer for their farewell tour and opened shows with his new hip hop act, Mod Sun.
+The album that the band was recording in 2009 was never finished as the band did not record vocals for it.